supercollider-quarks/redUniverse/readme.txt

 //--
-110914 - added 191-kmeans2 example
+110927 - all helpfiles converted to scdoc format 110914 - added 191-kmeans2 example
 110323 - moved RedWindow cocoa into scide_scapp folder
 101214 - support for discrete worlds with surroundings and neighbours